BradenThomp/Stock-Talk/README.md

 # Stock Talk
 Stock talk is a service that monitors social media such as Reddit for mentions of stock tickers.
 It allows users to watch for tickers and ticker sentiment.
+Currently a work in progress.

 # Architecture
 Stock talk is made up of three services.